AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Title Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/list.html?lang=en) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Title Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/list.html?lang=en) instead.

 The title component can either:

-* display the name of the current page; this is done by leaving the Title field blank
+* Display the name of the current page by leaving the Title field blank.
-* display a text you specify in the Title field.
+* Display a text that you specify in the Title field.

 You can configure: